If you're looking for the login form, it has been moved to the site header to make it more visible and easily accessible.

 Prerequisite: Program Director Approval

-Description: This course is an applied projects lab for the Business curriculum series.
+Description: This class is designed as an applied projects lab for the Business curriculum series.
 Students will complete real-life, real-time projects requested by companies.
 The company will define the project outcomes and set deadlines for project delivery.
-The level of credit hours will vary based on student involvement required and the intensity of the project.
 Students will work closely with an assigned faculty member, who will manage the overall quality of the deliverable.
-This is a pass/fail class.
-Students must complete an application process to be considered as a member the project team.
+This is a letter-grade class that will appear on the official College transcript.
+Students must complete an application process through the Career Services Center and be approved by the class faculty before they are allowed to register.
 Repeatable.

 BUS 260 Business Finance & Economics (3)